 Keyword Intent Analysis

 Understanding search intent is critical.
-Targeting keywords with mismatched content will not rank.
+Targeting keywords with mismatched content won’t produce rankings.

 Informational Intent